 Elevation | 175 m |

-The Norquay Chairlift is definitely a hidden gem in Banff National Park.
-Though it is a chairlift, not a gondola ride, however, we still wanted to bring it to your attention in this Banff gondolas comparison guide.
-The Mount Norquay chairlift still has a lot to offer at a lower price point, when compared to the other gondola options.
+The Norquay Chairlift is a chairlift and not a gondola ride, we wanted to bring it to your attention in this comparison guide as it’s often not thought about as much in the Rockies gondola world.
+The Mount Norquay Chairlift still has a lot to offer and at a lower price point than the other gondola options.
+The ride-up has some surreal views back over the Bow Valley, Tunnel Mountain, and Mount Rundle.

 Pricing

-If you’re looking to explore Jasper National Park, stopping at the Jasper Skytram/ Gondola is a must-do.
+If you’re looking to explore Jasper National Park, stopping at the Jasper Skytram is a must-do.
 The Jasper Skytram/Gondola takes you up Whistlers Mountain at an astonishing elevation of 2,277 m.
-What’s impressive about the Jasper Skytram/ Gondola is that it is both the highest and the longest tram in Canada!
+What’s impressive about the Jasper Skytram is it’s the highest and longest tram in Canada!

 March 25 – May 19 | 10:00am – 5:00pm |